 International Business and Cultural Diversity (20 credits)

 Sandwich Degree Programme: Students on the sandwich modes complete a 20-credit level 6 module which consists of a full year’s secondment at an employer in the local area or the area local to the student’s home.

 Learning & Teaching

-A wide range of methods are used including tests, presentations, reports, essays, and examinations.
+A wide range of methods are used including class tests, individual and group presentations, reports, essays, and open-book and closed-book examinations.

 Employability & Careers